yameguchi/simplify/README.md

 I generated user-relevant playlists by applying TF-IDF on track genres to crunch their relevancy and weight.
 Then, I used cosine similarity to rank tracks according to criteria.

+The Challenge
+Playlist creation can be a daunting and time-consuming task.
+Crafting the perfect collection of songs that encapsulates a particular mood or ambiance often takes hours of searching and curating.
+We've all been there, right?
+While public playlists offer a solid starting point, they might not cater to our specific preferences and interactions with music.

+The Solution
+To address this challenge, I've harnessed the capabilities of the Spotify API and leveraged data science techniques to create a solution that simplifies and enhances playlist creation.
+The heart of the solution lies in generating playlists tailored to your individual musical journey and interactions.

+Features
+Personalization: The web app seamlessly connects with your Spotify account, giving you a personalized playlist generation experience.
+Intelligent Song Selection: Using a blend of data science methodologies, including TF-IDF analysis on track genres and cosine similarity ranking, the app identifies songs that match your chosen criteria.
+Effortless Integration: Once the playlist is generated, you have the option to add it directly to your Spotify library, making it a convenient tool for both playlist starters and those in need of an on-the-go playlist.

 <br>
 <!--
 ## Post Retrospective